The Home Depot LeadershipVIEW ALL LEADERSHIP

 Ann-Marie Campbell began her career with The Home Depot in 1985 as a cashier in South Florida and today is executive vice president, U.S. Stores.
 In this role, she leads the company’s three U.S. operating divisions comprised of nearly 2,000 U.S. stores and the bulk of the company’s nearly 400,000 associates.

-Ann-Marie learned her first lessons in retail from her grandmother in Jamaica, a successful retailer in her own right.
+Ann-Marie learned her first lessons in retail from her grandmother in Jamaica, who owned a small furniture store and had a reputation for friendly, top-notch customer service.
 And after more than 30 years with the company, Ann-Marie brings a deep understanding of The Home Depot’s operations, culture and customers.

 During her career at the company, she has served in a variety of positions, including store manager, district manager and regional vice president.
 She has also served as vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales for Home Depot Direct, vice president of vendor services and, most recently, president of the Southern Division of The Home Depot.